marlonfrank30/BIGIP-ContainerIngressServices/NodePort/readme.md

 chmod 700 get_helm.sh
 ./get_helm.sh
 ```
 Prerequisites
-Ensure that the necessary requirements for running Antrea are met.
+Ensure that the necessary requirements for running Antrea are met https://antrea.io/docs/main/docs/getting-started/#ensuring-requirements-are-satisfied.

 Ensure that Helm 3 is installed.
 We recommend using a recent version of Helm if possible.
 Refer to the Helm documentation for compatibility between Helm and Kubernetes versions.

-Add the Antrea Helm chart repository:
+## Add Antrea Helm chart's repository:
 ```
 helm repo add antrea https://charts.antrea.io helm repo update
 ```
-## Antrea Installation
+## Installing Antrea with Helm
 To install the Antrea Helm chart, use the following command:
 ```
 helm install antrea antrea/antrea --namespace kube-system